Looking to keep track of shared events for your business, team, or family? Shared calendars give you (and

 Image showing the menu highlighting Properties.

-• In the Folder Properties window click Access Control.
-Click Add to look up people to delegate your calendar to.
+In the Folder Properties window click Access Control.
+Click Add to look up people to delegate your

 Access Control window where you can manage delegation and privileges.